Caribbean Professional Baseball Confederation: Controversies

 The confederation has drawn controversy over the participation of non-CPBC members in the Caribbean Series.
 The Latin American Series was organized in large part due to the exclusion of Colombia, Panama, and other leagues from the Caribbean Series; Colombian league president Édinson Rentería said that the leagues were "tired of waiting for confirmation to play in the Caribbean Series."
 CPBC President Juan Francisco Puello Herrera said in 2013 the excluded leagues were "competitors" and were "burying their chance" to play in the Caribbean Series.

 After Colombia was not invited to the 2024 Caribbean Series in Miami, the Colombian Baseball Federation (FCB) claimed that the CPBC had requested a fee of $200,000 to enter the series, after Colombia had already paid a $100,000 fee with the expectation of joining the CPBC as a full member.
 FCB president Pedro Salzedo Salom accused the CPBC of selling invitations to the highest bidder.
-Salzedo also alleged that the regime of Daniel Ortega offered $1 million to secure the participation of a Nicaraguan team in the 2024 tournament.
+Salzedo also alleged that the regime of Daniel Ortega offered $1 million to secure the participation of a Nicaraguan team in the 2024 tournament, though FENIBA president Nemesio Porras denied this.

 Reportedly, CPBC organizers were unhappy with Cuba and Colombia's participation in the 2023 Baseball Champions League Americas, a WBSC-sponsored club tournament.

 Commenting on the exclusion of Cuba from the 2024 tournament, CPBC President Puello Herrera acknowledged that commercial factors were taken into account, but denied that they were the main reasons.
 "Economic factors are essential, as is the sporting aspect, since good baseball will make this stadium fill up again like it did during the World Baseball Classic."

 The CPBC also saw backlash after it announced in June 2024 that the 2025 Caribbean Series would include a team from Japan.
 Many commentators noted that the organization invited an Asian team while neglecting to invite other winter league champions from the Caribbean (including those of Cuba, Colombia, Panama, Nicaragua, and Curaçao).
 In response, the excluded countries announced the formation of the Americas Baseball Association (ABAM) on September 20, 2024, to organize a rival competition to the Caribbean Series (the "Serie de las Americas"); ABAM president David Salayandia said that its members were free to attend the Caribbean Series "if they receive an invitation," but added that "it will now be under different circumstances."